-The footprint identification technique (FIT) is a tool for monitoring endangered species.
+The footprint identification technology (FIT) is a tool for monitoring endangered species.

 This technique was developed by WildTrack, as a translation of indigenous tracking expertise.
 From digital images of footprints, FIT can identify species, individuals, age-class and sex.